A Decadal Survey of the Social and Behavioral Sciences: A Research Agenda for Advancing Intelligence Analysis

 Input and ideas from the scientific community, and in this study, the intelligence community are important to the success of the decadal survey.
 We would like to thank all those who submitted a white paper or idea in response to our request for information.
 Individual papers in response to our first call and second call for white papers can be found our website.
 Individual ideas that were submitted to the SBS Decadal Survey can be found on IdeaBuzz.

 Statement of Task The National Academies of Sciences, Engineering, and Medicine will carry out a decadal survey on the social and behavioral sciences (SBS) in areas relevant to national security.
 An ad hoc committee will be appointed to conduct the survey with the goal of identifying opportunities that are poised to contribute significantly to the intelligence community’s analytic responsibilities.
 The study will identify opportunities throughout the social sciences (e.g., sociology, demography, political science, economics, anthropology) and from behavioral sciences (e.g. psychology, cognition, neuroscience).
 The committee will work with the Office of the Director of National Intelligence (ODNI) and security community members to understand government needs and expectations.
 The final consensus report will be based on the committee's consideration of broad national security priorities; relevant capabilities of elements within the security community to support and apply findings from social and behavioral science; cost and technical readiness; likely growth of research programs; emerging data, procedures, personnel, and other resources; and opportunities to leverage related research activities not directly supported by government.
 The committee will specify a range of relevant work that could be useful to the intelligence community for their consideration in developing future research priorities.

 The committee's primary tasks will be:

-- Assess progress in addressing selected major social and behavioral scientific challenges that might prove useful to national security.
+Assess progress in addressing selected major social and behavioral scientific challenges that might prove useful to national security.
 Include discussion of approaches that are gaining strength and those that are losing strength.
 Where possible, rely on published meta-analyses.

-- Identify SBS opportunities that can be used to guide security community investment decisions and application efforts over the next 10 years.
+Identify SBS opportunities that can be used to guide security community investment decisions and application efforts over the next 10 years.

-- Specify approaches to facilitate productive interchange between the security community and the external social science research community.
+Specify approaches to facilitate productive interchange between the security community and the external social science research community.